VigneshDevaraj29/Vignesh_Projects/Smart_Home_Automation/README.md

 # 🔐 Smart Home Automation System (SHA) - Verilog HDL

-This is a Verilog-based **Smart Home Automation** project developed as part of the *ECE 516 – Mobile Systems and Applications* course at **George Mason University**.
+This is a Verilog-based **Smart Home Automation** project developed as part of the **ECE-516 Mobile System and Applications** course at **George Mason University**.
 The system provides modular security, comfort control, and password-based access features, fully verified via simulation in ModelSim.

 ---